Arrowhead leaf, flowers, and buds close up with more leaves in the background.

 Control Arrowhead

-Many people ask how to get rid of arrowhead.
+Although there are many varieties of arrowhead, controlling this plant is the same no matter which variation.
 The following options can be considered for how to control arrowhead.

 Manual/Mechanical Control: